pypa/pip/docs/html/user_guide.rst

 pip's behavior should be; please answer `our survey on upgrades that create conflicts`_.

-We are also changing our support for :ref:`Constraints Files` and related functionality:
+We are also changing our support for :ref:`Constraints Files` and related functionality.
+We did a fairly comprehensive overhaul and stripped constraints files down to being purely a way to specify global (version) limits for packages.
+Specifically:

 * Constraints don't override the existing requirements; they simply constrain what versions are visible as input to the resolver (see :issue:`9020`)

+* Providing an editable requirement (``-e .``) does not cause pip to ignore version specifiers or constraints (see :issue:`8076`)

-* Hash-checking mode requires that all requirements are specified as a `==` match on a version and may not work well in combination with constraints (see :issue:`9020`)
+* Hash-checking mode requires that all requirements are specified as a `==` match on a version and may not work well in combination with constraints (see :issue:`9020` and :issue:`8792`)

 * Unnamed requirements are not allowed as constraints (see :issue:`6628` and :issue:`8210`)
 * Links are not allowed as constraints (see :issue:`8253`)